A Bit about Fermented Foods and their History.

 Fermented foods: Sauerkraut

-According to Nourishing Traditions“among all of the vegetables that can conserve through lacto-fermentation, cabbage has been man’s preferred choice.
+According to Nourishing Traditions, “among all of the vegetables that can conserve through lacto-fermentation, cabbage has been man’s preferred choice.
 In China, they fermented cabbage 6000 years ago.
 In ancient Rome, sauerkraut had a reputation as a food that was easy to digest.
 Tiberius always carried a barrel of sauerkraut with him during his long voyages to the Middle East because the Romans knew that the lactic acid it contained protected them from intestinal infections.”
 Sauerkraut also owes its reputation to famous navigators of past centuries.
 It was taken on long voyages and prevented scurvy in the crew because it preserved sufficient quantities of vitamin C

 .